chisophugis/lbd/source/install.rst

 	Create LLVM.xcodeproj by cmake – Before Adjust CMAKE_INSTALL_NAME_TOOL

-.. todo:: The html will follow the appear order in \*.rst source context but latexpdf didn't.
-For example, the :ref:`install_f4` Figure 2.4 and :ref:`install_f5` Figure 2.5 appear after the below text "Click OK from ..." in pdf.
-If find the **NoReorder** or **newpage** directive, maybe can solve this problem.

 Click OK from :ref:`install_f5` and select Cmake 2.8-9.app for CMAKE_INSTALL_NAM E_TOOL by click the right side button **“...”** of that row to get